python/cpython/Doc/library/mailcap.rst

    The Python implementation is vulnerable to shell command injection.
 By design, the mailcap format uses shell commands.
-The caller is responsible to validate the filename.
-The caller can create temporary filename, using :func:`tempfile.NamedTemporaryFile` or :func:`tempfile.mkstemp` for example, to get a safe filename.
+The caller is responsible to validate and sanitize input arguments.

+   For the filename, the caller can create temporary filename, using :func:`tempfile.NamedTemporaryFile` or :func:`tempfile.mkstemp` for example, to get a safe filename.